12 Costs of Maintaining Legacy Systems & Why They Keep Growing

 We’ve seen SaaS startups struggle with poorly built customer-facing software, as well as nonprofits and government agencies dealing with costly internal use software that wasn’t designed to scale.
 These legacy systems may have once served their purpose, but today they’re dragging organizations down.
 If you’re curious about what this looks like in practice, check out these internal use software examples.

-The major direct costs of maintaining legacy systems
+The major cost categories of maintaining legacy systems

 1. Maintenance costs